polfeliu/cantata/README.md

 In the STM32CANCallbacks.c files there is an initialization of the CAN that includes the configuration of the bxCAN filter.

 ## Structure
-The library generates DatabaseLayer.c and DatabaseLayer.h files with structures and functions for the following objects.
+The library generates cantata.c and cantata.h files with structures and functions for the following objects.

 ![alt text](diagram.png)